How To Find Decision Makers: 7 Proven Strategies

 Increase deal velocity, get buyer insights from content, and give reps more time to sellFind out how

 Find their contact information

-Once you've found the person who makes the decisions, you're 75% there.
+Once you've found the person who makes the decisions, you're 75% of the way there.
 That's the hardest part!
-You might think that the most challenging step is finding out how to get in touch with them, but luckily there's tons of software out there to help you with this integral last step before reaching out.
+You might think that the most challenging step is finding out how to get in touch with them, but luckily, there's tons of software out there to help you with this integral last step before reaching out.

 Beyond tools like LinkedIn Sales Navigator, Salesforce, or PersistIQ, which help you find the person to talk to, here are a few tools that you can use to find out how to talk to them.

-- Hunter: all you have to do is type in a domain, and this tool returns every email address associated with it.
+- Hunter: all you have to do is type in a domain; this tool returns every email address associated with it.

-- Voila Norbert: Like Hunter, all you have to do is type in a decision maker's name and company, and this tool will give you their email address.
+- Voila Norbert: Like Hunter, all you have to do is type in a decision maker's name and company; this tool will give you their email address.

-You're bound to find the information that you need with one of these tools.
+You're bound to find the necessary information with one of these tools.